 St. Mary's students ride the public school buses.
 Students are picked up at the same time and on the same route as other elementary students.
 The buses then drop them off at St. Mary's.
-At afternoon dismissal, students are shuttled from St. Mary's to Greensburg Elementary or the Jr. High to board busses to take them home.
-Information about the routes, times, etc. may be obtained by calling the Greensburg Community School Administration Building at 812-663-4774.
+At afternoon dismissal, students are shuttled from St. Mary's to Greensburg Elementary or the Jr. High to board buses to take them home.
+Information about bus routes may be obtained by calling the school office.
 Students may be seated with family members when possible and a seating chart will be used.